Quick Start

 The descriptors that are analyzed within SKataRT are briefly explained.
 However, you can skip this section for the beginning and just try them out, for some are very easily understood by exploring them interactively.
 Keep in mind that some descriptors make little sense for certain types of sound, e.g. Pitch for unpitched, noisy sounds.

-estimation based on Zero Crossing.
+Pitch: Estimation of the pitchPeriodicityestimation based on Zero Crossing.
 The zero-crossing rate is a measure of how many times the waveform changes sign (i.e., crosses the zero axis).
-In general, periodic sounds have a smaller zero-crossing rate than noisier sounds, so the zero-crossing rate can be used in voice activity detection, voiced-unvoiced decisions for speech, and even in the classification of percussive sounds.Loudness
+In general, periodic sounds have a smaller zero-crossing rate than noisier sounds, so the zero-crossing rate can be used in voice activity detection, voiced-unvoiced decisions for speech, and even in the classification of percussive sounds.Loudness: Estimation of the perceived levelBrightness: The spectral centroid is the amplitude-weighted mean frequency.
+It is measured in Hertz (Hz) and is analogous to the center of mass, so it can be interpreted as the center of balance of spectral energy distribution or the frequency that divides the spectrum into two regions with equal energy.

 References